Create CSV telemetry instances

 Specify which method is used to authenticate against the remote machine:

-• password: use the value of the parameter auth as a password
+password: use the value of the parameter

-• key: use the value of the parameter auth as a private key.
+as a private key.
 Supported formats are RSA and DSA

-password key
+password

 Yes